 There are a number of steps you can take to help control your diabetes:

-There are many resources available to help you control your diabetes or prevent it.
-If you currently have diabetes, join our free Care4Life program, or download a Diabetes Resource Directory.
+There are many resources available to help you with diabetes.
+If you currently have diabetes, download the Diabetes Resource Directory.

 If you have been diagnosed with prediabetes, sign up for our Diabetes Prevention Program, which is a free 6-week online program.
-To find out if you are at risk of developing diabetes, take the Type 2 Diabetes Risk Test.
+To find out if you are at risk for developing Type 2 diabetes, take the Type 2 Diabetes Risk Test.

-The Road to Diabetes Prevention is a free 6-session online program that may help you reduce the risk of developing type 2 diabetes by learning your risk factors and making simple lifestyle changes.
-The program is self-paced and includes optional activities and resources to help you live a healthier lifestyle.
-Each week you will be presented a new topic to help you meet your goals and when you finish the course you will receive a certificate of completion.
+The Road to Diabetes Prevention is a free 6-session online program that may help you reduce the risk of developing Type 2 diabetes.
+Learn portion sizes and get at least 150 minutes of physical activity to feel your best!.
+The program is self-paced and includes resources to help you live a healthier lifestyle.
+Each week you will be presented a new topic to help you meet your goals and when you finish the program you will receive a certificate of completion.

-It is recommended that you participate in one session per week.
 You can leave a session at any time and come back and finish it later.
-The program is open to anyone but is intended for people who do not have type 1 or type 2 diabetes, but may have prediabetes, a condition where your blood sugar is higher than normal but not high enough to be diagnosed with diabetes.
+The program is open to anyone but is intended for people who may have prediabetes, a condition where your blood sugar is higher than normal, but not high enough to be diagnosed with diabetes.